What could cause neck pain that spreads to the shoulders?

 Hello doctor,

 My neck has been hurting for over a week.
 I do not know how I hurt it.
 It started on the left back of my neck.
 Then a couple of days ago, the right side additionally started hurting, and now it hurts when I yawn as well.
-I have tried Tylenol, muscle relieving cream, heating pad, support during sleep, and gentle stretching, and nothing helps.
-I am currently on Kurvelo birth control, Escitalopram (Lexapro), QVAR inhaler.
+I have tried Tylenol, muscle relieving cream, a heating pad, support during sleep, and gentle stretching, and nothing helps.
+I am currently on Kurvelo birth control, Escitalopram (Lexapro), and QVAR inhaler.

 Hello,